Brickrouge/Brickrouge/README.md

 Patching Brickrouge
 -------------------

-Brickrouge was initially designed for the [ICanBoogie](https://github.com/ICanBoogie/ICanBoogie) framework, the project evolved to stand alone and provides means to patch critical features such as translation, errors handling or form storing/retrieving.
+Brickrouge was initially designed to work with the framework [ICanBoogie](https://github.com/ICanBoogie/ICanBoogie).
+The project evolved to stand alone and provides means to patch critical features such as translation, errors handling or form storing/retrieving.
 Fallbacks for each feature are provided so you can patch what you need and leave the rest.